sanjay-ar/AharamSerenades_RestaurantBooking/README.md

 - This project was inspired by the need for a simple and intuitive platform for booking food services.
 - Special thanks to the developers of React, Node.js, Express.js, and MongoDB for providing the tools and frameworks necessary for building this application.

----

-Feel free to customize this README according to your project's specific details, such as installation instructions, environment setup, or additional features.